Table of Contents

 This doesn't just apply to other people's characters.
 Remember that characters that you write are not the same as you personally.

 All that said, you can still roleplay villains.

 Not all (or any!) of your characters need to be sweetness and light.
 We understand that you might play a grouch without being one in real life, or having anything against the other players.
-We do ask that you keep your RP under an R rating on the main forums.
+We do ask that you keep your public RPs within our rating guidelines.